-Contractual Services - Other - (736) - During the test year, the company paid US Water a management fee of \$2,075 a month for operator services to the utility.
+9. Contractual Services - Other - (736) - During the test year, the company paid US Water a management fee of \$2,075 a month for operator services to the utility.
 The monthly management fee covers monthly wastewater operation costs and minor repairs.
 The operator visits the wastewater plant one hour per day five times per week.
-Any major repairs is considered outside the operator's basic contract and is contracted separately for parts plus labor.
-US Water increased its management fee, effective May 1, 2007, to \$2,141.
+Any major repairs are considered outside the operator's basic contract and are contracted separately for parts plus labor.
+US Water increased its monthly management fee, effective May 1, 2007, to \$2,141.
 The company also pays a fee for fuel expenses at \$70 per month.
-Staff considers these cost to be reasonable and has increased this account by \$26,531 [(\$2,141+ \$70) x 12] for the management fee and fuel expenses paid to U.S. Water.
+We consider these costs to be reasonable and have increased this account by \$26,531 ((\$2,141+\$70) x 12 = \$26,531).

 Per Audit Finding No. 6, the company uses an employee of Hazellief Groves, a related company, for various duties.
 He works 40 hours a week as a contract employee for a monthly fee of \$2,140.
 In addition to his salary, the contract employee is provided a rental house at a cost to the company of \$350.
 The contract employee spends five hours per week maintaining the grounds of the wastewater treatment plant site.
 He also performs routine maintenance on the wastewater collection system.
-In accordance with Audit Finding No. 6, staff has allocated 12.5% (5 hours/40 hours) of the contract employee's salary and the company's rental cost for the contract employee to the utility.
-This results in an increase of \$3,750[(\$2,150 + \$350) x 12.5% x 12] to this account.
-Outside of his employment with Hazellief, he cleans out the percolation ponds.
-The company paid \$195 during the test year for the cleaning of the percolation ponds.
-Staff believes this is reasonable and has made an adjustment to increase this account by \$195.
+In accordance with Audit Finding No. 6, we have allocated 12.5% (5 hours/40 hours) of the contract employee's salary and the company's rental cost for the contract employee to the utility.
+This results in an increase of \$3,750 ((\$2,150 + \$350) x 12.5% x 12) to this account.
+During the test year, Mr. Hazellief was paid an additional \$195 for the cleaning of the percolation ponds.
+We find this amount is reasonable, and this account shall be increased by that amount.

 During the test year, the company contracted for repairs and maintenance to the plant.
 Contracted repairs were performed by either the contract operator outside of his monthly service agreement or an outside sub-contractor hired for a specific repair.
-Staff reviewed available invoices in the utility's files that related to purchased parts and labor for repairs incurred during the test year.
-The utility paid \$13,083 during the test year to US Water for repairs to the wastewater systems such as problems with the wastewater plant, lift stations, manholes, and repairs to pumps and a chlorine contact chamber.
-Staff believes these costs to be reasonable and has made an adjustment to increase this account by \$13,083.
+Our staff reviewed available invoices in the utility's files that related to purchased parts and labor for repairs incurred during the test year.
+Based on this review, it was determined that the utility paid \$13,083 during the test year to US Water for repairs to the wastewater systems such as problems with the wastewater plant, lift stations, manholes, and repairs to pumps and a chlorine contact chamber.
+We find these costs are reasonable and have increased this account by \$13,083.

-As discussed previously, staff is recommending the utility's rate structure be changed to a BFC and gallonage charge rate structure, the OUA has agreed to provide Vantage with monthly billing data.
-The OUA is charging the utility a one time set up fee of \$100.
-Staff has increased this account by \$20 to reflect the five year amortization of this cost.
+Because we are changing the utility's rate structure to a BFC and gallonage charge rate structure, the utility will be dependent on OUA for monthly billing data.
+OUA is charging the utility a one time set up fee of \$100.
+This amount shall be amortized over five years, and we have increased this account by \$20 to reflect the five-year amortization period.

-Staff's total adjustment to this account is an increase of \$43,559 (\$26,531 + \$3,750 + \$195 + \$13,083 + \$20).
-Staff's recommended contractual services - other is \$43,579.
+Our total adjustment to this account is an increase of 43,559 (26,531 + 3,750 + 195 + 13,083 + 20).
+Based on the above-noted adjustments, we find the correct amount for Contractual Services - Other to be 43,579.

-Rents - (740) - Per Audit Finding No. 6, the company's office is located in a building owned by Hazellief Groves and is charged a monthly rental fee of \$250.
-Staff believes the rental fee is reasonable.
-In accordance with Audit Finding No. 6, staff has allocated 50% of the monthly rental fee to the utility.
-The utility rent expense is \$125 (\$250 x 50%) per month or \$1,500 (\$125 x 12) per year.
-Staff's recommended rents expense is \$1,500.
+10. Rents - (740) - Per Audit Finding No. 6, the company's office is located in a building owned by Hazellief Groves and is charged a monthly rental fee of \$250.
+We find this fee to be reasonable, and, in accordance with Audit Finding No. 6, we allocate 50% of the monthly rental fee to the utility.
+Based on this allocation, the monthly utility rent expense is \$125 (\$250 x 50%), which equates to a yearly expense of \$1,500 (\$125 x 12).